vaadin/context-menu/README.md

  - Basic code examples
  - Use ContextClickEvent API introduced in Vaadin 7.6

-### Version 2.0.0 - Latest version for Vaadin Framework 8
+### Version 2.0.0 - Context Menu for Vaadin Framework 8
  - Support for Vaadin Framework 8
  - Renamed the groupId to `com.vaadin` from `com.vaadin.addon
  - Renamed the packaging to `com.vaadin.contextmenu` from `com.vaadin.addon.contextmenu`
  - Renamed widgetset to `com.vaadin.contextmenu.WidgetSet` from `com.vaadin.addon.contextmenu.WidgetSet`

-### Future plans
-- Unify ContextMenu with MenuBar API
-- Support downloads and window opening from the menu items

 ## Issue tracking